animal shelter in austin, texas - data analysis

 png

-The first graph, showing the moving average, indicates a decline in euthanasia procedures since 2013, dropping from an average of 150 per month to around 50.
+the moving average shows euthanasia procedures trending down since 2013, from about 150 a month to around 50.